 I am currently employed as a Graduate Teaching Scholar in the College of Agriculture and Life Sciences at Virginia Tech, in this role I am taking courses on contemporary pedagogy and university teaching as well as teaching and conducting educational research for the Department of Animal and Poultry Sciences focusing on the Introduction to Animal and Poultry Sciences Laboratory course (APSC 1464).

-I will also have completed the Future Professoriate graduate certificate in May 2020, from the Virginia Tech Graduate School.
+I have also completed the Future Professoriate graduate certificate in May 2020, from the Virginia Tech Graduate School.
 For completion of the certificate I have completed coursework in contemporary pedagogy, higher education culture, diversity and inclusion, and a graduate teaching workshop.
 As part of the certificate program I am a member of the Virginia Tech Academy for Graduate Teaching Assistant Excellence

 Course worked with:

-- Introduction to Animal and Poultry Sciences (Virginia Tech) – GTA, Guest Lecturer: Pet Food & companion animal nutritional issues
+- Introduction to Animal and Poultry Sciences (Virginia Tech) – Co-Instructor, GTA, Guest Lecturer: Pet Food & companion animal nutritional issues

 - Poultry Feeding (Auburn University) – GTA